dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/f/finish.md

 So the relation between noun and verb is inverted.
 In Romance the noun is primary and the verb built on it — *fīnis* gives *fīnīre*, and *fin* stands beside *finir*.
 In English the verb was borrowed first, the native noun was already occupied, and *the finish* had to be back-built from the borrowed verb long afterwards.

-Italian makes a distinction the others do not, and your data records it: *la fine* is the end, while *il finale* is the closing movement or final section — feminine for the abstraction, masculine for the concrete part.
+Italian makes a distinction the others do not: *la fine* is the end, while *il finale* is the closing movement or final section — feminine for the abstraction, masculine for the concrete part.

 ---